Can My Parents Use Irrevocable Trusts for Medicaid and Estate Tax Planning?

 Response:

-Given your tax question, it sounds like your parents are in Massachusetts.
-Your parents cannot prepay their estate taxes and they cannot both receive the rental income and remove the property from their taxable estates.
-They could use two separate trusts and draft the trust for their primary residence, which would remove it from their estates since in that case, they wouldn’t receive any income from it anymore.
+In terms of your tax question, your parents cannot prepay their estate taxes and they cannot both receive the rental income and remove the property from their taxable estates.
+They could use two separate trusts and draft the trust for their primary residence so that it’s removed from their estates since I assume it’s not producing income.
 But for capital gains tax purposes, you wouldn’t want them to do that.
 You would lose the potential step up in basis upon their death potential, causing taxes on capital gain far exceeding any estate tax that might have to be paid upon the survivor’s death.

-Your parents can, however, create trusts that both protect the properties for Medicaid purposes (MassHealth in Massachusetts) and shelter $1 million from taxation.
+Your parents can, however, create trusts that both protect the properties for Medicaid purposes (MassHealth in Massachusetts) and shelter $4 million from taxation between them.
 Your parents should create separate trusts that keep the property in the trust of the first to die from being included in the surviving spouse’s taxable estate.
 Depending on their respective values, either the two properties should be split between them or one be placed in your mother’s trust and the other in your father’s.

 Related Articles